Advertisement

 A very adaptable breed, they’ll fare well with a large family or a single person - they must have enough time on their hands for daily walks and lots of play time.

-The Gollie - Golden Retriever cross Collie
+The Gollie: Golden Retriever cross Collie

-Gollies are very energetic and need a garden with space to roam - they’re not suited to apartments.
+Gollies, much like Collies, are very energetic and need a garden with space to roam - they’re not suited to apartments.
 They’re also heavy shedders who need regular grooming, but they’re more than worth it for their cheerful and affectionate temperament.
 We think Gollie’s are a great match for active owners who love good, long walks

-The Goldendoodle - Golden Retriever cross Poodle
+The Goldendoodle: Golden Retriever cross Poodle

 “Goldendoodles are very kind and family-orientated dogs; they have superior intelligence and can bond with anyone.
 They are non-shedding, mostly hypoallergenic, gentle, compassionate and also an exceedingly intelligent dog.”

-The Golden Dox - Golden Retriever cross Dachshund
+The Golden Dox: Golden Retriever cross Dachshund

-The Golden Dox has got to be one of the cutest Golden Retriever mix breeds - they’re just adorable!
+The Golden Dox has got to be one of the cutest mix breeds - they’re just adorable!
 You can expect a long, muscular body from its Golden Retriever side and short legs from the Dachshund - though this, as always, will vary.

 Hopefully, you're now ready to adopt a lovely, warm and affectionate Golden Retriever cross breed - you won't regret it!